Quick overview:

 Empty Windows DNS cache

-2. Navigate through the keys one after the other as described in the highlighted article HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\ Services\Dnscache\Parameters.
+2. Navigate through the keys HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\ Services\Dnscache\Parameters.

-3. Now right-click in the right-hand pane and select New > DWORD Value.
+3. Now right-click in the right-hand pane and select New > DWORD value.

 NOTE FOR NEW PUBLICATION: This article was produced by Sandro Villinger and comes from the Windows Tweaks archive, which has been built up since the late 1990s.

 On Windows Tweaks you will find time-saving tech guides for PC, software & Microsoft.
 For a stress-free digital everyday life.
-Already we have been "tweaking" Windows since 1998 and just won't stop!
+Already We have been tweaking Windows since 1998 and just don't stop!